-- If the complaint is against the Head, the complaint should be made to the Chair of Governors.
-The Chair of Governors or their nominee will call for a full report from the Head and for all the relevant documents.
-The Chair of Governors or their nominee may also call for a briefing from members of staff and will, in most cases, speak to or meet with the parents to discuss the matter further.
-Once the Chair of Governors or their nominee is satisfied that, so far as is practicable, all of the relevant facts have been established, the parents will be informed of the decision in writing.
-The Chair of Governors or their nominee will give reasons for his/her decision. - If parents are still not satisfied with the decision, they should proceed to Stage 3 of this procedure.
-The complainant must be advised by the Head to write to the Chair of the Board of Governors via the Clerk giving details of the complaint.
+- If the complaint is against the Head, the complaint should be made to the Proprietor.
+The Proprietor or their nominee will call for a full report from the Head and for all the relevant documents.
+The Proprietor or their nominee may also call for a briefing from members of staff and will, in most cases, speak to or meet with the parents to discuss the matter further.
+Once the Proprietor or their nominee is satisfied that, so far as is practicable, all of the relevant facts have been established, the parents will be informed of the decision in writing.
+The Proprietor or their nominee will give reasons for his/her decision. - If parents are still not satisfied with the decision, they should proceed to Stage 3 of this procedure.
+The complainant must be advised by the Head to write to the Proprietor via the Clerk giving details of the complaint.